mhbsti/dados-abertos-curitiba/index.md

-## Dados abetos Curitiba - Paraná - Brasil
+## Dados abertos Curitiba - Paraná - Brasil

 You can use the [editor on GitHub](https://github.com/mhbsti/dados-abertos-curitiba/edit/master/index.md) to maintain and preview the content for your website in Markdown files.